Goodgulf281/Unity-SteamVR-Terrain-Teleportation/README.md

 # Unity-SteamVR-Terrain-Teleportation
-Dynamically place SteamVR TeleportationPoints on Unity terrain.
+Dynamically place SteamVR TeleportationPoints on Unity terrain or in Dungeons.

 ## YouTube
 This video shows the end result when using this code: https://youtu.be/b6n6LhHSIFw